Texas Tech University

 6. In addition, TTUS Regulation 08.01 provides information on the following topics:

 a.
-Annual audit plans and annual reports
+Annual audit plans and reports;

 b.
-Audits conducted by OAS
+Engagements conducted by OAS;

 d.
-Follow-up on implementation of management action plans
+Follow-up on implementation of management action plans;

 e.
-Procurement of external audit services
+Procurement of external audit services; and

 Operating Policies & Procedures